 The online permit exam consists of multiple choice and true/false questions that cover Florida road rules and road signs.

 You will need to go to your local office just to pick up your learners permit certificate.

 You can only take the test online if you are between ages of 14-18.
 If are over the age 18 you will need to take the test at the local DMV Office

 Ever new driver regardless of the age needs to complete TLSAE course if you have never had a driver license in Florida or any other State.
 We offer a bundle discount if you take both TLSAE and Online DMV Test with us.

 No, you can take it in any order but we strongly recommend doing TLSAE first as it preps you for the DMV official permit exam.

+To prepare to successfully pass the online permit exam, you should study the Florida Driver’s Handbook and take our Free DMV Practice Exam.
 If you haven’t already taken the Drug and Alcohol course, sign up for our discounted bundle which includes both the Drug and Alcohol course, the online permit exam, AND an additional free practice permit test!

 In order to take the DMV permit exam online, you must be between 14 and 17 years old.
 If you are a new driver and are 18 years old or older, you are required to take the DMV written exam in person at a local DMV office.

 There are 50 total questions on the online permit exam.
 To pass the exam, you need a score of 80%, so you can miss up to 10 questions and still pass the online permit exam.